-This course aims to equip the students with key concepts and techniques of programming using a high-level programming language and to develop practical skills in producing quality programs.
-Basics of object-oriented programming will also be covered in the course.
+This course aims to equip the students with key concepts and techniques of programming using a high-level object-oriented programming language and to develop practical skills in producing quality programs.
 No prior programming or computer science experience is required.